Doca2003/pharmacy-management-api/README.md

 🚧 Work in Progress

-This project is being developed as a backend portfolio project focused on REST API architecture and inventory management systems.
+This project is being developed as a backend portfolio project focused on:

+* REST API architecture

+* inventory management systems

+* backend best practices using FastAPI

+---

+# Author
+Developed as a portfolio project by Dominique G.